-Hi, how are you, Rush Limbaugh and the EIB Network meeting and surpassing all audience expectations on a daily basis?
+Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

-Alaska glaciers grew this year.
+Alaska glaciers grew this year thanks to colder weather.

-Two hundred years of glacial shrinkage in Alaska.
+200 years of glacial shrinkage in Alaska.

 Then came the winter and summer of 2007-2008.